-I. ESTIMATED ATTENDEE INFORMATION ATTENDEE DUTY STATION ATTENDEE ORGANIZATION NUMBER OF ATTENDEES TOTAL - (Breakout must match entry on line e A23) 0
+J. ESTIMATED ATTENDEE INFORMATION ATTENDEE DUTY STATION ATTENDEE ORGANIZATION NUMBER OF ATTENDEES - TOTAL - (Breakout must match entry on line e A23) 0

-Please answer the following questions below v:
+Please answer the following questions below w:

-fleeting/Event name:
+Meeting/Event name: v.

-Meeting/Event date:
+Neeting/Event date:

 Please select yes or no from the drop down: Yes/No

 .
 Is the cost of the event greater than \$20,000?

 2. Are there meeting room costs?

 3. Are audio visual costs greater than \$25 per attendee

 or more than \$1000 in total?

-.
-Are there any food and beverage costs?
+A. Are there any food and beverage costs?

 i.
-Did the request for the meeting come from multiple

-urisdictions or agencies?
+Did the request for the meeting come from multiple urisdictions or agencies?

 5. Do the participants represent multiple agencies that

-re not co-located or joined by an agreement (e.g., task
+are not co-located or joined by an agreement (e.g., task

-orce with MOU)?
+orce with MOU)? '.

-'.
 Are there trinkets being purchased?

-I. Is there a formal published agenda?
+B. Is there a formal published agenda?

 Are formal discussion or presentation panels

 planned?

 Are there logistical planning costs beyond

 ncidental internal administrative costs necessary to arrange travel and lodging for a small number of

 ndividuals?

-Tarriadaio.
+If any question is answered "yes", the event mus

+approval.
+If all answers are "no", the event does n

-documentation along with the original cost estimate the award files in accordance with the record do outlined in the Financial Gu cumentation guidelines
+approval.
+The CCRPOC must sign the certific documentation along with the original cost estimates and the cost of t

+the award files in accordance with the record do

+outlined in the Financial Gu ide.

+n n

-CCRPOC Certification (only to be used if all answers are "no"):
+CCRPOC Certification (only to be used if all answers are · "no"):

-The CCRPOC for this award certifies that the answers to all the questions above are "no", thereby not requiring prior approval.
-The CCRPOC further certifies that actual costs charged to the cooperative agreement will not exceed \$20,000, including any applicable indirect costs.
+The CCRPOC for this award certifies that the answers to all the

+uestions above are "no", thereby not requiring prior approval.
+The CCRPOC further certifies that actual costs charged to the

-yped CCRPOC Name: · [
+ooperative agreement will not exceed \$20,000, including any

+applicable indirect costs.

 •

+yped CCRPOC Name:

+•

-Date:
+Date: •

 Please answer the following questions below v to continue with your prior approval:

+One contoned departition the country

 One sentence describing the event:

--

 Purpose for the event:

 low the purpose ties to the COPS Office/DOJ Mission:

-COPS Office Mission: To advance the practice of commi unity policing by the nation's state, local, territorial, and tri
+COPS Office Mission: To advance the practice of community policing by the nation's state, local, territorial, and tribal law enforcement agencies through information and grant resources.